* This date differs from the normal pattern.

 Astro Café is a series of presentations and workshops on observing, astroimaging, and equipment.
 Each Café features a short presentation by one or more members on a topic to stimulate discussion and learning.
 Luca Vanzella organizes some Cafés like the regular features How to Use a Telescope, How to Buy a Telescope, Astronomy Swap Meet, Photographing a Full Moonrise.

-Several times a year, Abdur Anwar hosts Astroimaging Community Cafés that focus on imaging equipment, data acquisition, and processing.
+Several times a year, Arnold Rivera hosts Astroimaging Cafés that focus on imaging equipment, data acquisition, and processing.
 These are marked AI in the calendar above.

 Some Cafés are open to the public but mostly the Astro Café series is a member benefit.
 See the list of past and upcoming Astro Cafés here.